ACE Program Level Facts and Figures

 August 1, 2023 – October 31, 2023

-Certificates and Degrees Conferred by Degree Type
+Certificates and Degrees Conferred By Program

 July 1, 2022 – June 30, 2023

-Source: U.S. Department of Education, National Center for Education Statistics (NCES), Integrated Postsecondary Education Data System (IPEDS), 2023, Completions
+Source: U.S. Department of Education, National Center for Education Statistics (NCES), Integrated Postsecondary Education Data System (IPEDS), 2023, Completions Note: B.S. in Nursing degrees are awarded during students’ enrollment during the RN to MSN program.

 August 1, 2023 – October 31, 2023

 All student demographic data is self-reported.
-This data includes students by degree level.

 Source: U.S. Department of Education, National Center for Education Statistics (NCES), Integrated Postsecondary Education Data System (IPEDS), 2023, Fall Enrollment